 There were 50 lions in “Lion Country Safari” when it opened.

 Attendance in 1990 was 3.2 million guests.
 Attendance in 1991 fell 11% from the year before to 2.85 million guests.
 In 1992, attendance was 3.26 million visitors.

-Some of the access stairs that were used on The Bat are now part of the Vortex and are used as the access stairs to the block brakes.
+Some of the access stairs that were used on The Bat were part of the Vortex and were used as the access stairs to the block brakes.

 Kings Island opened “softly” on April 29th , 1972.
 Only 4,000 guests showed up because it poured down rain all day.
 The official grand opening was not held until May.

 Evil Keneval successfully jumped 14 busses in the King’s Island parking lot on October 25, 1975.
 He did it in front of 70,000 spectators .

 In an average year, the park spends more than $100,000 on replacing and fixing wheels for all the rides.